dymani/dymani.github.io/_posts/2016-05-13-previous-progress.md

 I first wrote two ASCII-based Snake clones.
 The first one is terrible since the scaling is all wrong.The second one is better in my opinion.

 I made the third one using SFML and the graphics is much better.
 Still a simple game though.
+The fourth one is just the same game but with different textures.

 <h4>Mazy</h4>

 ![](/assets/image/blog/blog_13-05-16_mazy.png)

-After making a few clones of Snake, I make this maze game called Mazy (stupid name :P).
+After making a few clones of Snake, I made this maze game called Mazy (stupid name :P).

 In this game, the player just needs to avoid hitting the enemies to get coins.